Lusterthis/lusterthis/README.md

-- 👋 Hi, This is Luster
+- 👋 Hi, This is Lustre
 - 👀 I’m interested in unique and amazing art
 - 🌱 I’m currently learning cpp n py